2006 Daytona 500: Race

-One lap later, Earnhardt steered right to attempt a pass on Sadler without drafting assistance.
-He was unsuccessful and dropped back.
-Jeff Gordon became the new leader on the 24th lap and Sadler fell to fourth.
-On lap 25, Kenseth assumed the first position by overtaking Gordon, with Earnhardt second and Stewart third.
-Earnhardt took the lead from Kenseth two laps later, as Stewart got loose in turn two, and slid up towards Kenseth; he regained control of his car.
-On the 28th lap, McMurray provided Stewart with drafting assistance to pass Earnhardt for first.
-Six laps later, Mike Wallace came over into Mayfield, who in turn, went into Biffle; no caution was needed.
-Mayfield went down pit road for repairs on the lap.
-He made a second pit stop on lap 38 because his right-front tire was cut from a fender.
+One lap later, Earnhardt went right to unsuccessfully attempt a pass on Sadler without drafting assistance but fell back.
+Jeff Gordon took the lead on lap 24th, as Sadler fell to fourth.
+On lap 25, Kenseth overtook Gordon for first, with Earnhardt second and Stewart third.
+Earnhardt passed Kenseth for the lead two laps later, as Stewart got loose in turn two and slid up towards Kenseth; he regained control of his car.
+McMurray gave Stewart drafting assistance in passing Earnhardt for first on the 28th lap.
+Six laps later, Mike Wallace collided with Mayfield, went into Biffle; no caution was issued.
+Mayfield entered pit road for repairs on the lap.
+He made a second pit stop on lap 38 because a fender cut his right-front tire.
 On lap 40, Stewart remained first, with McMurray second.
 Mayfield made a third pit stop for sheet metal repairs on the next lap.

-On the 48th lap, just after Stewart lost the lead to McMurray, Gordon lost control of his vehicle and made contact with Stewart's front.
-Both drivers were sent into the right-hand wall exiting the second turn, and sustained right-hand side damage.
+On the 48th lap, just after Stewart lost the lead to McMurray, Gordon lost control of his vehicle and collided with Stewart's front.
+Both drivers were sent into the right-hand wall leaving the second turn and incurred right-side damage.
 The field (including McMurray) made pit stops under caution.
-McMurray sustained metal sheet damage from being dropped off his team's jack, and Edwards had front-end repairs made.
-As fog descended on the track between turns one and three, reducing visibility, Newman led the field at the lap 52 restart, followed by Kenseth.
-Six laps later, Kenseth received assistance from Kyle Busch to take the lead from Newman.
-Kyle Busch lost positions from the 61st lap, while Kurt Busch moved to third.
+McMurray was dropped off his team's jack, causing metal sheet damage, and Edwards had front-end repairs made.
+As fog fell between turns one and three, restricting visibility, Newman led at the lap 52 restart, followed by Kenseth.
+Six laps later, Kyle Busch helped Kenseth take the lead from Newman.
+Kyle Busch lost positions from lap 61, while Kurt Busch moved to third.
 By the 75th lap, Stewart returned to 13th place.
 Four laps later, a multi-car collision caused a third caution.
-Green lost control of his car from contact with Jarrett, and slid upward into J. J. Yeley's path in turn three.
-Nemechek was collected, and the front of Edwards' car momentarily mounted Petty's left-side fender; both slid into the infield grass at turn three.
+Green's car slid upward into J. J. Yeley's path in turn three after colliding with Jarrett, collecting Nemechek.
+The front of Edwards' car briefly mounted Petty's left-side fender before both drivers slid into the infield grass at turn three.